zeroEntropyy/Remove-AC/README.md

-Remove solved problems from codeforces problemset.
+Hide solved problems from codeforces problemset.

 Usage:
 1. Download the directory.